Proofreading is an essential part of the writing process.

 Now that you have had your article read at least three times, it is time to use an online spelling or grammar tool.
 This is why I suggest a reword generator because the knowledge that is put into these tools is amazing.

-Let’s say you use something like Grammarly; you will be surprised at what is picked up.
+Let’s say you use a tool like the well-known Grammarly online grammar checker; you will be surprised at what is picked up.
 You can get suggestions to slightly change a sentence or to change your tone a bit.
 Once again, it is completely up to you to apply these changes, but I would recommend that you do.

-There are also many free tools that you can use online, and once you have found your favorite one, you are in a good place.
+There are also many free grammar tools such as Ginger that you can use online, and once you have found your favorite one, you are in a good place.
 These tools are very helpful and might teach you a thing or two for when you write your next article.

 With time, the mistakes that are picked up will be less and less.